gardener/dashboard/charts/identity/README.md

 > [!CAUTION]
 > This Helm chart has been deprecated.
-> It will be removed earliest 6 months after deprecation (around November 2026).
+> It will be removed without replacement earliest 6 months after deprecation (around November 2026).
->
-> We urge you to switch to a [`gardener-operator`](https://github.com/gardener/gardener/blob/master/docs/concepts/operator.md)-based installation, which manages the identity service as part of the Gardener control plane.
-> Read all about it [here](https://github.com/gardener/gardener/blob/master/docs/concepts/operator.md#migrating-an-existing-gardener-landscape-to-gardener-operator).